sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/08-timing-hazards.md

 ## Dynamic hazards

 Occurs when input changes, and output must change but temporarily flips between values.
 An unwanted change in output.
+Won't occur in 2 level circuits.
+Identification and elimation is hard.

+If there are 3 or more paths from an input or its complement to the output, the circuit has the potential for a dynamic hazard.

+## Elimination

+For synchronous circuits: the clock signal can be tuned to eliminate hazards.

+For asyncronous circuits: must use the methods mentioned above.